MartinL1/PID2/README.md

 **_PID myPID;_**

-The PID control loop is then initialised using the "begin" function together with the PID gain, as well as the integral and PID limit arguments:
+The PID control loop is then initialised using the "begin" function together with the PID gains, as well as the integral and PID limit arguments:

 **_myPID.begin(kp, ki, kd, iMinLimit, iMaxLimit, pidMinLimit, pidMaxLimit);_**

+The purpose of the integral gain limits is to prevent integral wind-up.
+Integral wind-up can occur if the system doesn't resposed quickly enough to a change in the setpoint.
+In this condition the integral term can steady grow to a large value and disrupt the control system.
+The PID controller's output limits are also be bounded limits.

 Alternatively, it's also possible to also pass the arguments to the constructor and forgo having to call the "begin" member function: